nareshsoni02/WeatherApp/README.md

 # Introduction
-This application provides price infomration to client and downstream systems as submitted by different vendors for traded instruments.
+This application provides price information to client and downstream systems as submitted by different vendors for traded instruments.

 ## High level design and Context
-This application has 3 main high level component.
+This application has 3 main high level components.

 ### 1. Price Processor

 ![](docs/PriceProcessorEIP.png)

-Pric processor is heart of this application.
+Price processor is the heart of this application.
 It processes price from vendor, stores it in db and passes it to downstream systems.
 It goes through series of steps - transformation, validation, persistence and distribution.
-It peforms validation on vendor input and redirect failed messages to deadletters queue for further processing and analysis.
-Deadletters queue can be further extended to redeilver message couple of times before storing it in DB for manual analysis.
+It performs validation on vendor input and redirects failed messages to dead letter queue for further processing and analysis.
+Dead Letter queue can be further extended to redeliver messages a couple of times before storing it in DB for manual analysis.

 ![](docs/PriceProcessorSeq.png)

 Following validation are done on vendor input:-

 1. Price is null or empty.
-2. Price does not have vendor.
+2. Price does not have a vendor.
-3. Price does not have instrument.
+3. Price does not have instruments.
-4. Price does not have created date.
+4. Price does not have a created date.

 Following design patterns are used to implement price processor:-

 1. Point to Point Channel - Queue is used to establish connection between price processor and various vendors.
-2. Publish Subscribe Channel - Topics are used to publish price to interested downstream system.
-New system can subscribe at anytime.
+2. Publish Subscribe Channel - Topics are used to publish price to interested downstream systems.
+New systems can subscribe at any time.
-3. Dead Letter Channel - The Dead Letter Channel is used to attempt redelivery, handle poison message and store it for future analysis.
+3. Dead Letter Channel - The Dead Letter Channel is used to attempt redelivery, handle poison messages and store it for future analysis.
 4. Message Channel - Queue, Topic, Dead Letter queues are used.
-5. Message - Message Exchange pattern inOnly is used to pass message one way.
+5. Message - Message Exchange pattern inOnly is used to pass messages one way.
-6. Pipes and Filters - Pipes and Filters are used to connect vairous component of processor.
+6. Pipes and Filters - Pipes and Filters are used to connect various components of the processor.
-7. Message Translator -  Message Translator is used to convert json price message to POJO.
+7. Message Translator -  Message Translator is used to convert json price messages to POJO.
 8. Message Endpoints - Various message Endpoints are implemented using route URIs rather than directly using the Endpoint interface.
-9. IOC - All depdencies are injected through interfaces.
+9. IOC - All dependencies are injected through interfaces.

 ### 2. Price Cleaner

 ![](docs/PriceCleanerEIP.png)

 Price cleaner removes old/stale price above configured threshold.
 Price threshold and uri of cleaner can be changed using configuration.
-Currently it is configured to use qurtz uri which runs cron job once in a day at mid night.
+Currently it is configured to use quartz uri which runs cron jobs once in a day at midnight.
 It invokes PriceSeviceImpl to execute delete commands.
-Any exception during execution of job are logged as ERROR.
+Any exceptions during execution of a job are logged as ERROR.

 Following design patterns are used to implement price Cleaner:-

-1. Event Message -  Oneway event message are triggered using Scheduler.
+1. Event Message -  Oneway event messages are triggered using Scheduler.
 2. Message Endpoints - log:dead message Endpoint is implemented using route URI.